Now that you have settled in Finland and begun your studies, congratulations!

 In collaboration with its partners, Edunation organizes foreign student training and recruits them for education programs in Finland.
 The best candidates are selected based on their motivation and previous competence.
 Students complete a Finnish language course upon their arrival in Finland and cultural and customs orientation.
 They gain a deeper understanding of the Finnish language and work habits by studying theoretical and practical subjects in Finland.
 Our programs aim to prepare students for part-time employment in Finland during their studies and a full-time job after graduating.

-With a student residence permit in Finland, students can work a maximum of 30 hours per week before graduation.
+With a student residence permit in Finland, students can work 30 hours per week before graduation.